arnbme/nyckelharpa/README.md

     <td>Optional</td>
   </tr>
 </table>

-* Using the link below, let's begin by installing the Nyckelharpa parent module into Hubitat (HE) from this Github repository.
-OAuth is not required and should be skipped.
-Should you want to used the Install's Import button each module's Github raw address is availabe at the beginning of the module.<br />
+* Using the link below, let's begin by installing the Nyckelharpa parent module into Hubitat (HE) from this Github repository.<br /> OAuth is not required and should be skipped.<br /> Should you want to used the Install's Import button each module's Github raw address is availabe at the beginning of the module.<br />
 https://docs.hubitat.com/index.php?title=How_to_Install_Custom_Apps <br />
 Then then install Modefix, Talker, Contact and User, ignore OAuth, and do not add these modules as User Apps.

-* Should you be using the user Centralite Keypad driver follow thise directions<br />
+* Should you be using the user Centralite Keypad driver follow these directions<br />
 https://docs.hubitat.com/index.php?title=How_to_Install_Custom_Drivers

 *  Next step: Quick Setup Guide